matthewalexwright/matthewalexwright.github.io/_posts/2025-11-26-battery-electrodes-as-quantum-materials.md

 bibliography: 2025-11-26-battery-quantum.bib

+# Post-specific CSS.
+Constrains figure widths so that tall, near-square
+# plots do not fill the whole text column.
+Adjust the max-width values
+# to taste; they cap the figure and its caption together.
+_styles: >
+  .fig-sm,
+  .fig-md {
+    margin-left: auto;
+    margin-right: auto;
+  }
+  .fig-sm {
+    max-width: 340px;
+  }
+  .fig-md {
+    max-width: 560px;
+  }
+  .fig-sm .caption,
+  .fig-md .caption {
+    margin-top: 0.6rem;
+    font-size: 0.8rem;
+    line-height: 1.4;
+  }

 # Section names must match the headings in the body exactly.
 # Headings are deliberately plain ASCII so that the slugified anchors resolve.
 toc: